Tembalami

-Temba Tagwireyi (born 16 January 1982), known professionally as Tembalami, is a Zimbabwean gospel artist and businessman.
+Temba Tagwireyi (born January 16, 1982), known professionally as Tembalami, is a Zimbabwean gospel artist and businessman.

 Background

 Tagwireyi was born in Chitungwiza where he grew up and attended his early education.

 Tagwireyi started his music career in 2002 as part of a gospel group called The Burning Bush, then he had a stint as a secular artist in 2004.
 During that time, he collaborated with the rap duo Extra Large.
-He became prominent after the release of the Tomurumbidza single which became a hit on radio charts in Zimbabwe in 2011.
+He became prominent after the release of the Tomurumbidza Medley single from his first studio album Brighter Day which became a hit on radio charts in Zimbabwe in 2011.
 Tagwireyi had his first studio recording with The Burning Bush.
 He then left the group to become one of the founding members of popular group, Zimpraise Choir, in 2006.
 He had his first international tour in 2014 when he toured the United States' East Coast.

 Personal life

 Tagwireyi is married to Anesu Mawoneke since November 2018.